 This idea is specific to the UK market.

 You’re probably thinking this is just a normal loan company, except all the loans have to be 12 months long.
-Wrong.
-My thinking is that customers apply before they have their MOT to check their credit history.
+But my thinking is that customers apply before they have their MOT to check their credit history.
 Then they can be pre-approved ahead of time for fixes up to a maximum amount and they’re told what the interest rate will be.

-The person then takes their car for the MOT as normal.
+The car owner then takes their vehicle for the MOT as normal.
 On occasions, it fails they get it fixed where they choose.
-Once the new MOT has been issued they upload invoice screenshots from the mechanic.
+Once the new MOT has been issued they upload invoice screenshots from the mechanic direct to the finance company.
 The finance company pays the mechanic directly and the customer pays back the finance company an agreed monthly amount over the next year until their next MOT.

 Imagine your MOT and repairs cost £400, you agree to a 12% interest rate.
 The total to pay would be £448.
 Spread over 12 months that’s only £36 per month.